 It’s the fourth and final day of our Thanksgiving week hiking extravaganza!
 Yesterday we had a day full of sunshine.
 So today, we continued searching for the light in the South Cascades.

-The Mowich Lake Road wasn’t an option at this time of year.
+The Mowich Lake Road wasn’t an option this time of year because of the snow.
 So we took the other viable way off Carbon River Road.
-But going in from the north meant more elevation and no sun.
+But going up from the north meant gaining more elevation and not seeing the sun.

 See more trip photos here.